Michal-Radomski/ISS-Tracker-3D-jQuery/README.md

 Below is accordion (written in jQuery).

-The first tab is the ISS Dynamic Height Plot - Actual Data (CanvasJS library used).
+The first tab is the ISS dynamic height plot - actual data (CanvasJS library used).

 The second tab is the dynamic table of ISS values ​​(last 5 seconds).